arangodb/arangodb/CONTRIBUTING.md

 | `scripts/unittest`                                           | Entry wrapper script for `UnitTests/unittest.js`                                                                                   |

                                           |
-see [js/client/modules/@arangodb/README.md] about implementaiton deatails of the framework.
+see [js/client/modules/@arangodb/README.md] about implementation details of the framework.

 ### Filename conventions